zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-7-forecast-with-console/item-7-forecast-with-console.md

 - target_column should contain target values of time series.
 For example it be sales number of a sales data
 - series_id column should contain identifiers for different series e.g., if the data is having sales for different products, then series id can have product codes.

-**Note**: The column names used in the examples here are just for representation and actual data can have diffrent custom names.
+**Note**: The column names used in the examples here are just for representation and actual data can have different custom names.

 Currently, our APIs support datasets that can be in one of the following formats: